SaraCah/home_salon_server/README.md

 The website which the business is currently using exists as a sequence of static web pages with minimal design features, and HTML text.
 In the creation of the new website, modern design principles will be applied with the use of a user friendly navigation bar, and made visually appealing through the use of CSS.

 One of the major changes from the existing product would see the addition of an admin link which would redirect to a login page in which only the business owner would be granted access.
-Once logged in the owner would have the ability to perform the CRUD operations on the existing packages being sold, which in this case is a service.
+Once logged in the owner would have the ability to perform the CRUD operations on the existing deals being sold, which in this case is a service.
 The application will possess the following Features.

 - The client will have an admin account
-- A client will have the ability to create a package
+- A client will have the ability to create a deal
-- A client can edit existing packages
+- A client can edit existing deals
-- A client can delete existing packages
+- A client can delete existing deals
-- A customer view the available packages
+- A customer view the available deals

 ## Target Audience